#womenWe&Earthlove 2nd Edition

 Then in 2018, the business starts growing, I also visited the coffee farmers frequently so I could know deeper about coffee especially coffee from Lombok.
 During my visit to the Bayan forest, I found out that majority of the coffee farmers are women, not only that in every process, like maintaining the soil, seedling, taking care of the plants, picking the beans, roasting until the coffee is served, all are done by local women in Bayan.
 It feels special, since our business name Kupi Nina Bayan (bayan women), it already represents how women have big role in the coffee industry.

-In 2019, I had the chance to be the participant of a business incubator, named Pro-Women, at that time, I really tried to make our company and products (Bayan coffee) improved.
+In 2019, I had the chance to be a participant in a business incubator, named Pro-Women, at that time, I really tried to make our company and products (Bayan coffee) improve.
 Besides helping the farmers to sell and process their coffee beans, I also committed to educating them to always pick the red coffee beans so it will produce the best coffee & the beans will still be able to grow again from the same tree.

 Until now, we have been empowering 10 local women for the processing process to improve their income.
 We also collaborate with coffee farmers from several sub-villages in each group it consisted of 10–12 farmers, in the future, we hope the women will be able to use the processing machine so we can maintain the consistency of the taste.